Web Communications for Units

 This hub for future medical professionals required a face lift.
 The newly launched site now reflects the school’s impressive legacy and will benefit any of the school’s future partnerships and attract support.

-The launch of the new Honors College Web site was an important goal for new Dean Brian Primack.
-The site was built using one of the Pitt-themed templates along with new pictures art-directed and photographed by our team in November.
+The launch of the new Honors College website was an important goal for new Dean Brian Primack.
+The site was built using one of the Pitt-themed templates along with new pictures that were art-directed and photographed by our team.
 The site has helped to streamline content and give a fresh face to a college enjoying exciting new endeavors.

 The school completely revamped its website with a fresh design and new content architecture.
-It is one of the largest websites at Pitt, featuring six departments and over 35 individual programs.
-This was a challenging project because each department and program section on the site operates as a mini-website with unique functionality and custom permissions.
+It is one of the largest and most complex Pitt websites, featuring six departments and more than 35 programs, with each functioning as a mini-website with unique functionality and custom permissions.

-Extensively updated in summer 2017 as Kathleen Blee became dean, this site serves as a portal to the school’s 45 departments and programs and for its primary audiences (prospective students, undergraduates, graduate students, faculty, staff and alumni).
-Special features include a virtual tour, a school-specific diversity page, and a link to the Dietrich School’s e-newsletter, which our team also produced.
+Extensively updated in summer 2017 as Kathleen Blee became dean, this site serves as a portal to the school’s 45 departments and programs.
+Special features include a virtual tour, a diversity page, and a link to the Dietrich School’s e-newsletter, which our team also produced.

 The Department of Mathematics was ready to overhaul its old site for something more clean, streamlined, and easy to update.
 With more than 50 pages and several unique content types, Mathematics is one of the larger and more intricate sites we have developed for the Dietrich School of Arts and Sciences.